hamchaoui/draft-mdt-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 QUIC v1 header (see {{QUIC-TRANSPORT}}).

-The loss signal is not designed for use in automated control of the network in environments where loss bits are set by untrusted hosts, Instead, the signal is to be used for troubleshooting individual flows as well as for monitoring the network by aggregating information from multiple flows and raising operator alarms if aggregate statistics indicate a potential problem.
+The loss signal is not designed for use in automated control of the network in environments where loss bits are set by untrusted hosts.
+Instead, the signal is to be used for troubleshooting individual flows as well as for monitoring the network by aggregating information from multiple flows and raising operator alarms if aggregate statistics indicate a potential problem.